The attention of the Client is particularly drawn to the provisions of clause 5

 4.2 Unless otherwise agreed in writing Fourwalls shall be entitled to invoice the Client by email or post for the price of the Content on submission to the Client of the final job listed in the Instructions.
 The Client shall pay Fourwalls’ the price of the Content within 30 days of the date of the invoice.
 All invoices shall include VAT where applicable.

 4.3 If the Client fails to make payment of Fourwalls’ invoice on the due date then, without prejudice to any other right or remedy available to Fourwalls, Fourwalls shall be entitled to:

 (a) terminate the Contract or suspend any further deliveries of Content to the Client; and/or

-(b) charge the Client interest at base rate plus 8%, on the amount unpaid from the due date until the date of actual payment, together with the costs of recovering such unpaid amounts through legal action.
+(b) charge the Client interest at 8% above the Bank of England base rate on the amount unpaid from the due date until the date of actual payment, together with the costs of recovering such unpaid amounts through legal action.

 4.4 Where necessary, three simple post proof amendments will be made to the draft floor plan, photo, brochure or CGI free of charge.
 Fourwalls reserves the right to charge the Client for any further amendments.
 Where the Client supplies photographs additional charges may be levied by Fourwalls should the Client instruct Fourwalls to carry out any digital re-touching.